Case Details

 What Were the Facts of This Case?

-On 21 October 2020, Mr. Chen pleaded guilty to and was convicted of 13 offenses under section 197 of the Companies Act for the failure of nine companies (the "Nominee Companies") to lodge annual returns with the Registrar of Companies on time.
-Mr. Chen had served as a nominee director in each of the Nominee Companies, which were clients of Eri Organisation.
+On 21 October 2020, Mr Chen pleaded guilty to, and was convicted of, 13 offences under s 197 of the CA. The offences related to the failure of nine companies (the “Nominee Companies”) to lodge annual returns on time with the Registrar of Companies.
+These Nominee Companies were clients of Eri Organisation, which had provided nominee directorship services.
+Mr Chen served as a nominee director in each of the Nominee Companies.

 What Were the Key Legal Issues?